VagnerDomingues/jquery.table-shrinker/README.md

 -   You can maintain all previous functions working anywhere inside the elements of the table. (ie: a dropdown in table headers)
 -   It's free, it's fast and it's lightweight.
 -   I think it's unique...
 I couldn't find another plugin in the web which support **nested tables**. (ie: tables within tables)
+-   It's simple and fun to use, have fun!

 ## Limitations